dynamsoft-docs/capture-vision-docs/architecture/index.md

 In the DCV architecture, an image source refers to an object that has implemented the [Image Source Adapter (ISA) interface](input.md#image-source-adapter).
 For example, Dynamsoft Camera Enhancer (DCE) is often used as an image source in applications that use Dynamsoft software.

-At runtime, CVR accepts an image source and acts as an image input for the the functional products.
+At runtime, CVR accepts an image source and acts as an image input for the functional products.
 Usually, this is a continuous process which ends when the image source is exhausted.

 ### Coordinate Image-Processing Tasks